uber-web/math.gl/docs/README.md

 ## Supported Browsers and Node Versions

-math.gl is only supported on "evergreen" browsers, such as Chrome, Safari, Firefox, Edge etc. While not evergreen, IE11 should support the math.gl distribution's transpiled code, but Internet Explorer < 10 will not work. math.gl also works on recent versions of Node.js (tested on v6+).
+math.gl is fully supported on "evergreen" browsers, such as Chrome, Safari, Firefox, Edge etc. While not evergreen, IE11 should support the math.gl distribution's transpiled code, but Internet Explorer < 10 will not work. math.gl also works on recent versions of Node.js (tested on v6+).

 > Disclaimer: These restrictions are both due to real technical limitations with math.gl's `Array`subclassing approach, as well as a conscious decision by the maintainers to limit the support matrix for the library.
 So, if your application needs to support non-evergreen browsers, math.gl is unlikely to be the right choice for you.
 A good alternative option could be to use e.g. `gl-matrix` directly.